For an Audio Version of this article click here:

 A Popular Message

 In this nihilistic era of short-term hedonism and materialism, Peterson’s retelling of the Biblical stories is finding a huge audience.
 What is even more interesting is that a growing number of people attracted to his lectures identify themselves as left-leaning.
 As such, he could be having a greater long-term effect on the political landscape than the usual political debate.
-The result could very well be a resurgence of a renewed Christianity in the West.We value your comments!
-Please weigh in on our comment section below.
+The result could very well be a resurgence of a renewed Christianity in the West.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com